GPEG can make streaming of games and animations far more efficient and interactive

 This may be where most people stop reading this story.
 But I think there’s a lot of legs to this technology.
 The idea for the Geometry Pump Engine Group (GPEG) originated with Instant Interactive cofounders Barry Jenkins (a medical doctor who became a graphics expert), John Scott (formerly of Epic Games), and Solomon Luo (a medical vision expert) — who have thought about this challenge for years and created the startup, Primal Space Systems, and its game-focused division Instant Interactive.

-The investors include a variety of seed and angel investors, including ImmixGroup cofounder Steve Charles.
+The investors include a variety of seed and angel funders, including ImmixGroup cofounder Steve Charles.
 The capital will support the development and initial launch of GPEG, which can be used with game engines such as Epic’s Unreal.
 As a company, Instant Interactive has been working on the technology since 2015.
 It has just seven employees.

 Jenkins has put more than a decade of work into the technology, and the company has 11 patents on technology that enables better streaming of games and ways to make TV shows into interactive entertainment.
 While MPEG (short for the Motion Picture Experts Group) gave us technologies for compressing video so it could be easily viewed across networks, GPEG can make some very expensive game and entertainment technologies much more practical, said Bill Freeman, president of the company, in an interview with GamesBeat.